Counting Temporal Paths: Approximation Algorithms for Temporal Path Counting

-Since the maximum possible path length is bounded by a function of either the vertex cover number or the treedepth of the underlying input graph \cite{sparsitybook}, we immediately obtain the following corollary.
+Since the maximum possible path length is bounded by a function of either the vertex cover number or the treedepth\footnote{We refer to the book of \citet{sparsitybook} for the definition of treedepth, and a proof that the maximum length of a path in a graph is bounded by a function of its treedepth.} of the underlying input graph, we immediately obtain the following corollary to \cref{thm:approx-short-paths}.

 \begin{corollary} \TemporalPaths admits an FPTRAS parameterised by either vertex cover number or treedepth of the underlying input graph. \end{corollary}